Tanmay000009/BILLsolutION/README.md

 password: Billion@123
 ```

-- Keep your Firebase service-account JSON file as `serviceAccount.json` in the root directory.
+- Keep your Firebase [service-account](https://firebase.google.com/support/guides/service-accounts) JSON file as `serviceAccount.json` in the root directory.

+- Create a new app in Firebase Project, and add its config credentials to your `.env`.
+(Take `sample.env` as a reference)

 ### Prerequisites